WuphonsReach/BeggarsDiplomacy/README.md

 Since this work is based on top of [DIPLADO](https://github.com/diegoami/Diplado/tree/develop) it includes all the fixes listed in the [Diplado README](https://github.com/diegoami/Diplado/tree/develop/README.md).

 Only changes made on top of [Diplado develop](https://github.com/diegoami/Diplado/tree/develop) are mentioned here.

+### DPLMC_GOLD_CHANGES_MEDIUM

+- Player must have +2 relations with the town's liege before purchasing land for a business.

+### DPLMC_GOLD_CHANGES_HIGH

+- Player must have higher relations with the town's liege before purchasing land for a business.
+Good-natured lords require +1, upstanding lords require +3, all other lords require +5.
+This was done because the enterprises now reward more gold per week, so there needs to be a bit more work before you can purchase a business.
+- Player must have +10 reputation with the town before purchasing a business.
+This is reduced by 1/2 of the party's trade skill value.
+Again, businesses are more profitable, so do more work.

 ### Miscellaneous